All About Skyla Dawn Cameron

 You can't.
 You can read them by purchasing them, asking someone to purchase them for you, or by going to the library.
 I have given many books away for free; these are not among them.
 If you illegally download/distribute my work, you are taking money from my pocket that I need to pay my bills and take care of my pets.

 River - Yes, it's called Wolfe.

-Wolfe - No, the last book was cancelled by me (this is a FAQ below).
+Wolfe - No (this is a FAQ below).

 Catharsis - No. The extended epilogue in the paperback, though, is about 7K words and neatly resolves the whole storyline.
 (Also, it contains a prequel novella and a short story.)
+Except it's no longer in print.
+Sorry.
 There IS, however, a semi-related spin off sort of story in my head but I have no plans to write it any time soon.

 Children of the Apocalypse - Yes, Part Four and Part Five are in my head (I know, I know, I'm not done writing Part Three yet), but my limited writing time has been mostly spent on paying work lately.
 I do, however, fully intend to finish this some day.